HelpBot Assistant

 npm install

-Add Map control to the Project
+Add Maps component to the project

 Add an HTML div element to act as the Maps element in the index.html file using the following code.